alexreardon/raf-stub/readme.md

 [![Build Status](https://travis-ci.org/alexreardon/raf-stub.svg?branch=master)](https://travis-ci.org/alexreardon/raf-stub) [![codecov](https://codecov.io/gh/alexreardon/raf-stub/branch/master/graph/badge.svg)](https://codecov.io/gh/alexreardon/raf-stub)

+**Warning** still a work a work in progress.
+Currently this library has been built using es6 modules but it does not have a good reuse story using npm.
+I am currently investigating a better solution

 Accurate and predictable testing of `requestAnimationFrame` and `cancelAnimationFrame`.

 This is **not** designed to be a polyfill and is only intended for testing code.